Web site: babyjogger.com

 The tri-wheel City Mini (single $260, 17.1 lbs.; double $460, 26.6 lbs.) is Baby Jogger’s best-selling stroller, featuring a full recline and large canopy.
-In a recent refresh, the City Mini got a few tweaks: a slightly larger seat, an easier to access storage basket and an auto lock feature when the stroller is folded.
+In a recent refresh, the City Mini got a few tweaks: a slightly larger seat, an easier to access storage basket, new frame, adjustable footrest and an auto lock feature when the stroller is folded.

 The one disadvantage to the City Mini?
 The fold isn’t very compact.
 And some folks prefer four wheels to three.
-Baby Jogger City Tour ($200) answers those needs with a nearly full seat recline and carry bag.
-With smaller wheels than the City Mini and a 14 lb weight, the Tour is designed more for travel or city environs where you need to maneuver in tight spaces.
+Baby Jogger City Tour ($200) answers those needs with a very compact fold, plus a nearly full seat recline and carry bag.
+With smaller wheels than the City Mini and a 14 lb. weight, the Tour is designed more for travel or city environs where you need to maneuver in tight spaces.

 Multi-function strollers that morph from a single to double stroller are a big part of the Baby Jogger line-up: the City Select is sort of like the Swiss Army Knife of strollers.
 It can be configured 16 ways (see right), with an optional second seat.
 With a telescoping handle and foam tires, the City Select (28.1 lbs.) costs $475 (plus $170 for the second seat).
 A bassinet accessory is $93.

-New for 2017, Baby Jogger has released a “lux” version of this model, cleverly named the Baby Jogger City Select LUX.
+Baby Jogger has released a “lux” version of City Select, cleverly named the Baby Jogger City Select LUX.
 The LUX adds five more configurations, including a jump seat that can be used up to 45 lbs.
 The seat on the LUX version folds in a more compact manner—making the stroller 30% smaller when folded.
 At 28.4 lbs., the LUX is roughly the same weight as the original model.
 We like the new added rear wheel suspension.
 It out now for $629.